Magosternarchus: Taxonomy and etymology

 The name Magosternarchus honors Dr. Francisco Mago Leccia, who has made many contributions to the study of gymnotiform knifefishes; the latter part of the name sternarchus is from the Greek sternon ("chest") and archos ("rectum"), referring to the forward placement of the urogenital opening in this group of fishes.
 The species name of M. raptor is from the Latin for "plunderer", referring to its tail-eating habits; the species name of M. duccis refers to the Duke University Center for Creative Ichthyology (DUCCIS), an ichthyology club.
 Based on several shared skeletal traits, the closest relative of Magnosternarchus is believed to be the genus Sternarchella.
 Several studies using both morphological and genetic data, published in 2013 and later, have strongly suggested that the genus should be merged into Sternarchella (making Magosternarchus a junior synonym) and this has been followed by the Catalog of Fishes.
 Nevertheless, FishBase continues to recognize the two genera as separate.

 Distribution and habitat

 Both species of Magnosternarchus are believed to range widely in the Amazon basin, including in the Rio Negro to at least above the confluence of the Branco River.
-M. raptor has been collected as far upstream as the lower Jutai River and as far downstream to the lower Xingu River; M. ducci has been collected as far upstream as Ica River and as far downstream as Trombetas River.
+M. raptor has been collected as far upstream as the lower Jutai River and as far downstream to the lower Xingu River; M. duccis has been collected as far upstream as Ica River and as far downstream as Trombetas River.
 They are found in large, swift-flowing whitewater and blackwater river channels, at least 10 m from shore, at depths of 1–23 m.
 They are absent from beaches, small streams, and other marginal habitats.